jensjager/ds-practice-2025/docs/README.md

 The orchestrator broadcasts a `ClearOrder` message to all backend services with the final vector clock `VCf`.
 Each service checks if its local vector clock is less than or equal to `VCf` before clearing the cached order data.
 This ensures that all services have processed all events up to the final state before cleanup.

 ## Backend Microservices
-Five backend microservices are available:
+Seven backend microservices are available:

 1. **Fraud Detection**
    - Listens on port `50051`.